Breast Revision Surgery to correct Botched Boob Jobs and Implant Complications in Melbourne, Australia

 - There was a lack of customisation, pre-surgery measuring/planning, in other words, one size fits all surgery.

 - Post-op recovery and rest recommendations were ignored.
 Therefore the results were sub-optimal

 - Similarly, recommended follow-up appointments we not attended and/or failure to wear support garments after surgery (also resulting in a sub-optimal result)

 Need Breast Surgery Revision ?
 Download this Guide

 Common Reasons for Breast Revision Surgery

-There are a wide variety of reasons women seek breast implant exchange or revision surgery.
+There is a wide variety of reasons women seek breast implant exchange or revision surgery.
+For Example:

 - Capsular contracture

 - Breast implant deflation